End of the year message from the Managing Directors

 Massimo Altarelli and Claudia Burger look back at the past year and forward to the challenges ahead of us.

-As 2015 is in its very final days, we would like to address you to thank you for your contribution to the progress of the project in the past year and to wish you all the best for 2016.
+As 2016 is approaching its end, we would like to thank you for your contribution to the progress, support of, and interest in the project in the past year and to wish you all the best for 2017.

 Massimo Altarelli Claudia Burger